angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

    - Print the training accuracy and test accuracy  after evaluation.

-#### Exercise 4:

-Implement optimization techniques like L2 regularization and retrain the model.
-Evaluate the performance of the optimized model on both training and testing sets.
+**Implement optimization techniques like L2 regularization and retrain the model.
+Evaluate the performance of the optimized model on both training and testing sets.**